alexthecat123/ESProFile/README.md

 2/20/2025 - Emulator firmware release 1.1; fixed a bug where ESProFile would sometimes fail to respond when connected to a parallel card while running LOS 3.
 Also optimized the serial debug output for a very slight performance boost.

 2/21/2025 - Internal PCB version 1.1; added a fan header so that users have the option to power the Widget drive cage fan.

+2/22/2025 - Emulator firmware release 1.2; improved general emulator performance by about 30% by making some tweaks to the SD card code, among other things.
+Selector copy operations are about 45% faster now, but still pretty painful for large disks!